Alpha (Selena y Los Dinos album): Commercial performance and awards

-Alpha was a moderate success for the group, providing them with a growing fan base.
+Alpha was a moderate success for the group, which provided them with a growing fan base.
 The album led Selena to be nominated for the Tejano Music Award for Female Vocalist of the Year at the 1987 Tejano Music Awards.
 Selena's win for the Tejano Music Award for Entertainer of the Year flabbergasted audiences that a 15-year-old dethroned the genre's frontwoman Laura Canales.
 Selena y Los Dinos was also nominated for Most Promising Band, making Selena the only female artist to be nominated outside of the Female Vocalist category.
 Alpha was also nominated for the Tejano Music Award for Album of the Year.

 "Dame un Beso" was released on radio and generated considerable airplay, becoming Selena's first commercially acclaimed single of her career.
 The song was one of the most played songs on radio stations in Texas while ranking at number one in El Paso, Texas.
 Radio stations KBNA, a bilingual station with the highest audience impressions in El Paso, and XZOL reported "Dame un Beso" received "plenty of spins".
-The song was also generating spins on Radio Cañón-owned stations in Ciudad Juárez.
+The song generated spins on Radio Cañón-owned stations in Ciudad Juárez.
 The song was also nominated at the 1987 Tejano Music Awards for both Single of the Year and Song of the Year.
-"Dame un Beso" and "Dame tu Amor" received a resurgence in popularity in the 21st century; the former peaked at number 25 on the US Billboard Latin Digital Song Sales chart in 2020, while the latter peaked at number 31 on the Hot Ringtones chart in 2006.
+"Dame un Beso" and "Dame Tu Amor" received a resurgence in popularity in the 21st century; the former peaked at number 25 on the US Billboard Latin Digital Song Sales chart in 2020, while the latter peaked at number 31 on the Hot Ringtones chart in 2006.